-To allow more housing providers to benefit from using the California Utility Allowance Calculator (CUAC), the Partnership recommends the following policy updates for the Tax Credit Allocation Committee (TCAC), the U.S. Department of Housing and Urban Development (HUD) and the California Energy Commission (CEC) to consider:
+To allow more providers to benefit from using the CUAC, we recommend the following policy updates for TCAC, HUD and the CEC to consider:

 - 1. Expand the use of the CUAC to existing deed-restricted properties that are undertaking rehabilitation upgrades not financed using new tax credits but still meeting minimum energy efficiency improvements. - 2.
-Allow properties that receive HUD rental assistance to use the CUAC without requiring written consent from HUD. - 3.
+HUD should allow projects that receive HUD rental assistance to use the CUAC without requiring written consent from HUD. - 3.
 The CEC should ensure that the CUAC provides an allowance for induction cooking and accounts for battery storage. - 4.
-The CEC should update the CUAC to provide the option for using time of use (TOU) rates in the calculation process. - HUD and TCAC should establish consistency of included technologies between PHA schedules and the CUAC.
+The CEC should update the CUAC to provide the option for using TOU rates in the calculation process. - 5.
+HUD and TCAC should establish consistency of included technologies between PHA schedules and the CUAC.